About This Project

 The team has an intimate knowledge of the study area because they have been working in the same area for the last four years.
 Local community and Annapurna Conservation Area Project office also know the project team very well and have coordinated in previous research works too which makes the project local too.

 My experience on wildlife research and participatory wildlife conservation programs in Nepal adds up to more than two decades.
+I am voluntarily serving as country representative of World Owl Trust and Research Associate of the Global Owl Project for the conservation of owls in Nepal.
+I have conducted research on wolves, vulture, owls and other carnivore species of Nepal.
 I led the team that rediscovered wild yak Bos mutus and member of the team that recorded Asiatic golden cat Pardofelis temminckii in Nepal.
-I have conducted research on wolves, owls and other carnivore species of Nepal.
-I am voluntarily serving as country representative of World Owl Trust for the conservation of owls in Nepal and Research Associate of the Global Owl Project.
-I have published five journal papers and two conservation booklets (local language) regarding birds/mammals of Nepal.
-I have experience in wildlife research, participatory conservation as well as in publication of conservation materials, hence I believe I can efficiently help to achieve the aims of the proposed project.
+I have published five peer reviewed scientific articles and four conservation books/booklets (local language) on birds/mammals of Nepal.
+Despite all these, I am mostly focused on owl conservation issues.
+I have been actively working for owl conservation, through Nepal Owl Festival, conservation camps and other similar activities, since 2008.
+I am also the co-author of two books on owls, "Latokosero ki Batokosero" and "Owls of Nepal", the first of its kind from Nepal.
+My experiences ranges from wildlife research, participatory conservation as well as in publication of conservation materials.
+Hence I believe I can efficiently lead to achieve the aims of the proposed project.

 - $2,609Total Donations